-Before we dive into comparing these two platforms, it’s important that you have an idea of how each of them works.
-For starters, WordPress is the most popular Content Management System (CMS) on the web, powering about one-third of the internet:
+Before we dive into comparing the two platforms, it’s important that you have a general idea of how each of them works.
+For starters, WordPress is the most popular CMS on the web, powering about one-third of the internet:

-It was initially launched as a blogging platform.
+It was initially launched as a blogging platform (and it still is the best blog software, as far as we’re concerned).
 Although it’s now used to create all kinds of websites, it still has a few features that call back to its roots.
 For instance, most content created with WordPress is split into ‘posts’ and ‘pages’:

-You’ll also need to supplement your WordPress site with themes (which mostly affects your site’s appearance) and plugins (i.e. add functionality the platform doesn’t include out of the box.)
-Many of these extensions are also open-source.
+You’ll also need to supplement your WordPress site with themes (which mostly affect your site’s appearance) and plugins (which add functionality that the platform doesn’t include out of the box.)
+Many of these extensions are also open source.

 It’s important to note that there are two versions of WordPress: WordPress.com and self-hosted WordPress.
 This post will focus on the latter.
 ‘Self-hosted’ refers to the need to rent server space from a company to store (or ‘host’) your website and make it publicly available to visitors.